11 Ways To Decorate With Dried Hydrangeas For Fall

 They also make a great addition to your fall front porch decor, like adding them to a dried arrangement for your front door.

-how do you dry hydrangeas
+how do you dry hydrangeas?

 There are so many different opinions about this.

 Cut them from the hydrangea bush when it begins to get a bit “papery” to the touch.
-Meaning, not as much fullness and moisture in the petals, you will have much better luck.
+Meaning, not as much fullness and moisture in the petals, and you will have much better luck.

 I cut the stems, and put the fresh blooms in an arrangement with about an inch of water.
-This is a great way to enjoy them while they are fresh for a while.

 Then, they will begin to dry out as the water evaporates.
 Again, this method works really well with the limelight variety.